 If you aren't already hitting these sites up for graphic design work, you should add them all to your list.
 We've found some good opportunities for graphic designers on all of them in the past.

-While there are many, many places that you could go, I will focus on what I believe to be the top five.
+While there are many, many places that you could go apart from what's here, I will focus on what I believe to be the top five.